1Px-Vision/UWB-Drone-Nav/README.md

 ESP32-S3-WROOM-1U
 ```

-The `WROOM-1U` version can be useful when an external 2.4 GHz antenna is required.
+The `WROOM-1U` version is useful when you need an external 2.4 GHz antenna.

 Advantages of the ESP32-S3 include: